Meetings, Trainings and Events

 It makes me want to be more creative in what I do!"

 The MCJC offers its services to manage potential or actual public conflicts by designing processes to disseminate accurate, unbiased information and by offering neutral facilitation of structured dialogue.
-The MCJC trains and supervises volunteer service providers in conferencing, mediation, and Reparative Board processes.
+The MCJC trains and supervises volunteer service providers in conferencing, mediation, and Restorative Justice Panel processes.

 meetings a month, plus one each in Waterbury and Northfield, where trained volunteers meet with people who have been sentenced to reparative probation and their victims to talk about what happened, identify who was harmed and how, and collaboratively create an agreement to make amends and not reoffend.
-Meetings are open to the public.
 Click here

 The Citizen Advisory Board